ferrebarrat/brrtfetch/README.md

   * Brightness multiplier (controls density of ASCII mapping)
   * Vertical offset for aligning sysinfo height relative to  ASCII art
 * Attempts to preserves **ANSI color codes** from sysinfo commands (broken for hyfetch and Windows CMD/Powershell.
 WSL does show color for the sysinfo.
 Only tested this with Ubuntu for WSL).
-* If you can somehow render DOOM in GIF format you could technically use this to play DOOM in your fetcher.
-It would only be (re)rendered in brrtfetch, not actually run inside of it, at least for now ;)

 ---

 ## 📦 Installation